 Leanne Vogel: Totally.
 We’ve had many amazing questions for you gathered by our listeners, but before we dive in, for listeners that may not be familiar with your work, can you tell us a little bit about yourself?

 Christy Harrison: Sure.
 Yeah.
 I am an anti-diet dietician and an intuitive eating coach.
 My podcast is called Food Psych, and I talk with people about their relationship to food, their eating habits and eating disorder recovery stories, and their journey toward body positivity and body acceptance, and that’s really become the focus of my work as an intuitive eating counselor in recent years, is really helping people implement body acceptance and ditch the diet mentality, and really trust their bodies to guide them in this intuitive eating practice.
 That’s my professional background.

 My personal background is that years ago, I had my own eating disorder history and had a winding path to recovery, and I was, also, a food writer.
 I started out as a food journalist.
 My careers as a food journalist and then later as a dietician, dovetailed in this podcast that I do, and that’s where I have my journalistic hat on, but I, also, talk about the things that are coming up in my work with clients one on one and my online intuitive eating course, and I get to really dig into those issues.

 Leanne Vogel: Very cool.
 I highly recommend checking out her podcast.
 I’ll include a link in the show notes, because it’s fabulous.

 Christy Harrison: Thank you.
+Thank you.